leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 matches I thought it would be fun to use that as a base for this case.
 It would have saved me a lot of time then if I had a web scraper doing all the searching for me 😃.

 Recently sport betting is becoming legal in the united stated.
-Imagine that you are the owner of
+Imagine that you are the owner of a sports club and wants to make some extra money.

 Want tournament data but no API exists.
 How do you harvest that data and in which format